 With respect to some of our hotels that are operated under franchise agreements with major national hotel brands and for some of our hotels subject to first mortgage liens, we are obligated to maintain FF&E reserve accounts for future capital expenditures at these hotels.
 The amount funded into each of these reserve accounts is generally determined pursuant to the management agreements, franchise agreements and/or mortgage loan documents for each of the respective hotels, and typically ranges between 3.0% and 5.0% of the respective hotel's total gross revenue.
-As of March 31, 2020, approximately \$40.0 million was held in FF&E reserve accounts for future capital expenditures.
-In addition, due to the effects of the COVID-19 pandemic on our operations, we have been working with the brands, third-party managers, and lenders and anticipate using a portion of the available restricted cash reserves to cover operating shortfalls.
+As of June 30, 2020, approximately \$38.0 million was held in FF&E reserve accounts for future capital expenditures.
+In addition, due to the effects of the COVID-19 pandemic on our operations, we have worked with the brands, third-party managers, and lenders to allow the use of a portion of the available restricted cash reserves to cover operating shortfalls at certain hotels.